 We have developed and received regulatory clearance for twelve novel aesthetic technology platforms, including our ARTAS and NeoGraft systems.
 We believe our ARTAS and NeoGraft systems are complementary and give us a hair restoration product offering that can serve a broad segment of the market.
 Our medical aesthetic technology platforms have received regulatory clearance for a variety of indications, including treatment of facial wrinkles in certain skin types, temporary reduction of appearance of cellulite, non-invasive fat reduction (lipolysis) in the abdomen and flanks for certain body types and relief of minor muscle aches and pains in jurisdictions around the world.
+In addition, our technology pipeline is focused on bringing the next generation of our successful energy-based device portfolio to market and the development of robotically assisted minimally invasive solutions for aesthetic procedures that are primarily treated by surgical intervention, including the AI.ME platform for which we received FDA 510(k) clearance for fractional skin resurfacing in December 2022.

-In the United States, we have obtained 510(k) clearance from the United States Food and Drug Administration ("FDA") for our Venus Viva, Venus Viva MD, Venus Legacy, Venus Versa, Venus Velocity, Venus Bliss, Venus Bliss Max, Venus Epileve, Venus Fiore, AI.ME, ARTAS and ARTAS iX systems.
+In the United States, we have obtained 510(k) clearance from the United States Food and Drug Administration ("FDA") for our Venus Viva, Venus Viva MD, Venus Legacy, Venus Versa, Venus Versa Pro, Venus Velocity, Venus Bliss, Venus Bliss Max, Venus Epileve, Venus Fiore, ARTAS, ARTAS iX and AI.ME systems.
 Outside the United States, we market our technologies in over 60 countries across Europe, the Middle East, Africa, Asia-Pacific and Latin America.
 Because each country has its own regulatory scheme and clearance process, not every device is cleared or authorized for the same indications in each market in which a particular system is marketed.

-As of December 31, 2022, we operated directly in 15 international markets through our 12 direct offices in the United States, Canada, United Kingdom, Japan, South Korea, Mexico, Spain, Germany, Australia, China, Hong Kong, and Israel.
+As of December 31, 2023, we operated directly in 14 international markets through our 11 direct offices in the United States, Canada, United Kingdom, Japan, Mexico, Spain, Germany, Australia, China, Hong Kong, and Israel.

-Our revenues for the year ended December 31, 2022, and 2021 were \$99.5 million and \$105.6 million, respectively.
-We had a net loss attributable to Venus Concept of \$43.7 million and \$23.0 million for the year ended December 31, 2022, and 2021, respectively.
-We had an Adjusted EBITDA loss of \$25.4 million and \$10.6 million for the year ended December 31, 2022, and 2021, respectively.
+Our revenues for the year ended December 31, 2023, and 2022 were \$76.4 million and \$99.5 million, respectively.
+We had a net loss attributable to Venus Concept of \$37.2 million and \$43.7 million for the year ended December 31, 2023, and 2022, respectively.
+We had an Adjusted EBITDA loss of \$20.3 million and \$25.4 million for the year ended December 31, 2023, and 2022, respectively.